srvk/DiViMe/docs/source/install.md

 ### If something  else fails

 Please open an issue [here](https://github.com/srvk/DiViMe/issues).
 Please paste the complete output of the failing run there, so we can better provide you with a solution.
 Also, please provide detailed information on your host system (which OS, RAM, CPU, HDD), which changes you made to the Vagrantfile, and also provide access to the data the system chokes on (if any).

+### References

+VanDam, M., De Palma, P., Strong, W. E. (2015, May).
+Fundamental frequency of speech directed to children who have hearing loss.
+Poster presented at the 169th Meeting of the Acoustical Society of America, Pittsburgh, PA.